Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional Data: New Formulation: intervention meets post-treatment selection

 \begin{lemma}[Additional dependencies induced by selections] For any DAG on $X_{[N]}\cup L\cup S$, targets $\mathcal{I}\in [N]$, and disjoint $A, B, C \in [N]$, if $X_A \dsep X_{B}|X_{C},S$ holds in the augmented DAG $Aug_{\mathcal{I}}(\mathcal{G})$, then $X_A \dsep X_{B}|X_{C}$ holds in the original DAG.
 The reverse is not necessarily true. \end{lemma}

-With the characterization of the global and local Markov properties ready, differences in graphical properties, such as asymmetry, captured in CI patterns as shown in \cref{fig:MP}, help distinguish different structures.
+With the characterization of global and local Markov properties ready, differences in graphical properties, such as asymmetry, captured in CI patterns as shown in \cref{fig:MP}, help distinguish different structures.
 Specifically, \cref{fig:MP}(i) shows that (a) and (e) exhibit different CI patterns, with (e) being symmetric.
 We further observe that although (a) and (b) share the same CI patterns between $X_1$ and $X_2$ regardless of whether a direct causal link exists in (b), they differ in their underlying causal structures.
-Beyond only focusing on cause and effect targets, other information like the variation $\psi_3 \dep X_2$ enables us to distinguish case (b) and to assess whether a direct causal link exists between $X_1$ and $X_2$.
+This is due to the Y-structure at $X_2$ forming an unblocked path, which exhibits the same characteristics as causation.
+Beyond focusing only on cause and effect targets, hard interventions on $X_3$ open the path by blocking the selection effect on the latent confounder $L$.
+The variation in two different hard interventions on $X_3$ can be modeled by $\psi_3$ for representation.
+Then, $\psi_3 \dep X_2$ allows us to distinguish case (b) and assess whether there is a direct causal link between $X_1$ and $X_2$.
 Similarly, direct selection can be identified in the same way for (e) and (f).
 This, in turn, goes beyond traditional ECs and can identify concrete causal structures at the DAG level.